FundsToVotes/FundsToVotes-web/README.md

 ## Backend/Serverside Code

 We have a separate (currently private) repository for our backend/serverside code.
+Our serverside code is written in Go, and can be found here - https://github.com/FundsToVotes/serverside.
+Extensive documentation for the backend of this project can also be found in this repo.

-It is hosted on an Amazon Web Services (AWS) EC2 instance.
+Our project's backend hosting includes a database and a custom API endpoint serving data accumulated through a variety of sources.
+This is currently being hosted on an Amason Web Services (AWS) EC2 instance under the FundsToVotes AWS acount.

+Instructions for modifying, running, and acquiring access credentials for the backend server can be found in the Serverside repo.